 Terminalia Arjuna (Arjuna)

-According to the Ayurvedic literature Terminalia Arjuna is cardiac tonic and possesses hypolipidemic effects.
-It strengthens the heart musculature and enhances working capacity of heart.
+According to the Ayurveda literature Terminalia Arjuna is cardiac tonic and may possess hypolipidemic effects.
+It may help to strengthen the heart musculature and enhances working capacity of heart.
 This effect is probably due to tannins in Terminalia Arjuna.
-It is useful in hypertension.
-It acts as beta-blocker and antioxidant for heart by which blood pressure comes to normal.
+It may be useful in hypertension.
+It may act as natural beta-blocker and antioxidant for heart by which blood pressure may come to normal.

 Commiphora mukul (Guggulu)